-- The following summary is only intended as a general summary of United Kingdom ("UK") tax law and HM Revenue & Customs practice, as at the date of this Prospectus, applicable to the Fund and to individual and corporate investors who are the absolute beneficial owners of a holding in the fund which is held as an investment.
+The following is only intended as a general summary of United Kingdom (UK) tax law and HM Revenue & Customs practice, as at the date of this Prospectus, applicable to the Company and to individual and corporate investors who are the absolute beneficial owners of shares in the Company held as an investment.
 The summary's applicability to, and the tax treatment of, investors will depend upon the particular circumstances of each investor (and it will not apply to persons, such as certain institutional investors, who are subject to a special tax regime).
 It should not be treated as legal or tax advice.
 Accordingly, if investors are in any doubt as to their taxation position, they should consult their professional adviser.
-Levels and bases of, and reliefs from, taxation are subject to change in the future. - The following is divided into sections relating to "Bond Fund" and "Equity Fund".
-A "Bond Fund" is a fund which invests more than 60% of its market value in "Qualifying Investments" (at all times in each accounting period).
-The term "Qualifying Investments" includes money placed at interest and securities that are not shares, including but not limited to government and corporate debt securities and cash on deposit.
-The tax issues relating to the fund and the investors within it are treated separately in this section.
-It is anticipated that the fund will for most periods be an Equity Fund for these purposes, but that depending on how it is invested it may constitute a Bond Fund for some periods.
+Levels and bases of, and reliefs from, taxation are subject to change in the future.

+The following is divided into sections relating to "Bond Fund" and "Equity Fund".
+For tax purposes, a "Bond Fund" is a fund in respect of which more than 60% of the market value of its assets consist of "Qualifying Investments" (at all times in a distribution period).
+The term "Qualifying Investments" includes, but is not limited to, money placed at interest and securities that are not shares, including but not limited to government and corporate debt securities and certain derivative contracts.
+An "Equity Fund" is any fund which is not a "Bond Fund".